Ways to Vote

 - Precinct 13 - Old Mammoth

-Any registered voter may vote a Vote-By-Mail ballot.
-Voters may cast Vote-By-Mail ballots in person in the Elections Office during the Vote-By-Mail voting period which begins twenty-nine days before an election and extends until the close of polls on election day.
+Any California registered voter may request a Vote-by-Mail ballot.
+Voters may cast Vote-by-Mail ballots in person in the Elections Office no earlier than 29 days before an election and extends until the close of polls on election day.
 Regular office hours are Monday through Friday from 8:00 a.m to 5:00 p.m..
 The office is open until 8:00 p.m. on election day.

 1) mailing it to your county elections official;